mertbildirici1/Route/README.md

 throw new Exception("Could not read .graph file");
 ```

 You can see previous projects for examples of reading data from files.
 For example, you can create a `Scanner` to read from the input stream.
 See the documentation for the java [`Scanner` class here](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Scanner.html).
 Chapter 4 of the course Zybook also includes a section on file input.
+You might use the `hasNextDouble()`, `nextDouble()`, `hasNextInteger()`, and `nextInteger()`, etc. methods to read a value at a time, or you can just use [the `nextLine()` method](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Scanner.html#nextLine()) to read a line at a time and then `split` the resulting String.
+If you take the latter approach, you may find [the `Double.parseDouble()` method](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Double.html#parseDouble(java.lang.String)) and [the `Integer.parseInt()` method](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Integer.html#parseInt(java.lang.String)) helpful for converting a String of a number to the number itself.

 `initialize` should always be called first before any of the subsequent methods.
 Make sure to verify that your `initialize` method is working as you expect before proceeding, as an incorrect `initialize` method will also cause problems with later methods.
 You might consider, for example, implementing a `main` method purely for verification purposes, and printing or using the debugger to view your graph representation of `simple.graph`, comparing to what is visualized in `simpleGraph.png`; see [Graph Data](#graph-data) above.